Name: Mark Williams

 Decline

-Since this glorious year however, Williams has found tournament victories hard to come by.
+Following this glorious year however, Williams found tournament victories hard to come by.
 He did however manage to make his first 147 at the Crucible in the final frame of his match against Robert Milkins in 2005.
 This 147 is particularly notable for me as I was in the audience that day and it was the first and so far only 147 that I have seen in the flesh!

 2008/9